» RELATED: Guide to visiting the Carter Presidential Center

 Where is it?

-The Jimmy Carter National Historic Site has several exhibits throughout the area.
+The Jimmy Carter National Historical Park, formerly the Jimmy Carter National Historic Site, has several exhibits throughout the area.
 However, Plains High School, located at 300 North Bond Street, serves as the visitor center and museum.
 There, guests can check out displays and learn how to gain access to The Plains Train Depot, The Carter Boyhood Farm and the other sites a part of the experience.

 The city of Plains is about three hours south of Atlanta, less than two hours south of Columbus and about four hours east of Savannah.
 Click here for directions.